umich-iam/javacosign/docs/README.txt

        NOTE: The CoSign filter-mapping generally should be listed in your web.xml before any other filter-mapping elements.

-    4. Set the parameters Auth.JAASConfigurationFile, Auth.Cosign.ServiceName,
-       and Auth.Cosign.LoginServer to the appropriate values, according to your CoSign server installation and previous installation choices.
+    4. Set the parameter Cosign.ConfigurationFile to the appropriate path of your XML cosign config file.

     5. Change the "url-pattern" element of the filter mapping to the context inside of your applcation that you want CoSign protected.
 If you want